Grant Awards Recipients

 Summer 2014

-Laurel Cohen Associate Professor, German Studies
+Laurel Cohen Associate Professor of German Studies

 Laurel received funding to a seminar on "Ruin and Revival: History, Modern Memory & Identity" in Germany and Poland.
 The seminar addressed "the role of historical memory in the formulation of individual and national identities in contemporary post-Holocaust and post-communist Poland and the former East Germany." is questioning how memory is constructed and transmitted.
 The seminar explored how memory is constructed and transmitted "through multiple lenses—art, literature, and culture; institutions, education, and politics; place, monument, and memorial" —with a special focus on "the consciousness and relations of a new generation of Poles and Germans, their past, their present, and their future."
 Laurel used this information for the development of her GER 331, Politics of Memory in German Media.

-Jacqueline Milingo Associate Professor, Physics
+Jackie Milingo Associate Professor of Physics

 Jackie used her summer fellowship to attend a workshop Portland, OR that concentrated on Research-Based Active Learning in Introductory Physics.
 The techniques and discussion surrounding physics education research were applicable to the classes she teaches and benefits the physics department.
 The new strategies and methods learned in this workshop were immediately applicable to her lectures and labs.